microsoft/FluidFramework/BREAKING.md

 Corresponding interfaces have been introduced as well: `IGenericNetworkError`, `IAccessDeniedError`, and `IFileNotFoundError`;
 they are functionally identical to the former `IConnectionError`, just differentiated for ease of use.

-### Changes to createComponent in IComponentContext, IHostRuntime, and ContainerRuntime
+### Changes to createComponent in IComponentContext, IContainerRuntime, and ContainerRuntime

-The createComponent call in IHostRuntime is now deprecated, affecting ContainerRuntime and any other classes that implement that interface.
+The createComponent call in IContainerRuntime is now deprecated, affecting ContainerRuntime and any other classes that implement that interface.
 The createComponent call in IComponentContext is now deprecated.
-Instead, users should either use the createAndAttachComponent call available in SharedComponent to add them from within a component or _createComponentWithProps in IHostRuntime to add component from the runtime.
+Instead, users should either use the createAndAttachComponent call available in SharedComponent to add them from within a component or _createComponentWithProps in IContainerRuntime to add component from the runtime.

 ### ContainerRuntime and LocalComponentContext createProps removal